pagliacci/stuff/README.md

 # README
-This repo contains some interesting stuff that can be useful for penetration testing or smth.
+This repo contains some interesting stuff including tools, cheatsheets, articles that can be useful for penetration testing or smth.

 ###Tools